Siamak N. Nabili, MD, MPH

 The following are some of the true facts about hospice to clarify these misconceptions.

-- Hospice is not a physical place where patients go to die.
+- Hospice care can be provided in many settings.
+It need not be only a physical place where patients go to die.

 - Hospice is not only for cancer patients.

 - Hospice does not deal only with pain management.

 - Hospice does not hasten or prolong death.